-Wholly Loved currently offers two conferences: Living Wholly Loved and Bold and Brave.
-Both point women back to their Creator and Savior and encourage a deeper relationship with Him, but each has a different emphasis.
+Wholly Loved currently offers three conferences: Living Wholly Loved (signature theme), Bold and Brave, and Fully Alive.
+All three point women to their Creator and Savior and encourage a deeper relationship with Him, but each has a different emphasis.
 Explore what Conference, outlined below, is right for you and the women you serve.

 (Read what others are saying about Wholly Loved, our speakers, and conferences HERE.)